 The horneous (hard) endosperm test measures the percent of horneous or hard endosperm out of the total endosperm in a kernel, with a potential value from 70 to 100%.
 The greater the amount of horneous endosperm relative to soft endosperm, the harder the corn kernel is said to be.
-The degree of hardness is important to the type of intended processing.
-Hard corn is needed to produce high yields of large-flaking grits in dry milling.
+The degree of hardness is important depending on the type of processing.
+Hard corn is needed to produce high yields of large flaking grits in dry milling.
 Medium-high to medium hardness is desired for alkaline cooking.
 Moderate to soft hardness is used for wet milling and livestock feeding.

-Hardness has been correlated with breakage susceptibility, feed utilization/efficiency and starch digestibility.
+Hardness has been correlated to breakage susceptibility, feed utilization/efficiency, and starch digestibility.
 As a test of overall hardness, there is no good or bad value for horneous endosperm; there is only a preference by different end users for particular ranges.
-Many dry millers and alkaline cookers would like greater than 90% horneous endosperm, while wet millers and feeders would typically prefer values between 70 and 85%.
+Many dry millers and alkaline cookers would like greater than 90% horneous endosperm, while wet millers and feeders would typically like values between 70 and 85%.
 However, there are certainly exceptions in user preference.

 Average U.S. Aggregate horneous endosperm (79%) in 2016 was same as 2015, and lower than 2014 (82%) and 5YA (83%).